Order: Abortions can continue at Missouri's lone clinic

 Planned Parenthood has said Missouri is using the licensing process as a weapon aimed at halting abortions.

-The organization and its supporters plan to celebrate Friday in St. Louis and unveil a banner that "sends a strong message" to Republican Gov. Mike Parson and the state's health director.
+The organization and its supporters celebrated Friday in St. Louis, where activists hung banners from a bridge.
+One banner directed at Republican Gov. Mike Parson read: "Shame On Gov. Parson."
+Another declared: "Abortion Is Healthcare."

 "We are relieved to have this last-minute reprieve, which means patients can continue accessing safe, legal abortion at Planned Parenthood in St. Louis for the time being," said Dr. Colleen McNicholas, an OB-GYN at Reproductive Health Services at Planned Parenthood of the St. Louis Region, in a statement.
 "This has been a week-to-week fight for our patients and every Missourian who needs access to abortion care."